Famelovey/SAS4_Bin_tools/README.md

 # SAS4_Bin_tools
 Tools that i wrote (with the help of BowDown097#8946, NkIsAwesome#5882 and trainy#1000) for reading SAS 4 .bin files.

-To make this tools work, you need Python 3.x.
+In order to make these tools work, you need Python 3.x.

 After you've downloaded the .rar file, follow these steps: